This article gives you ideas on how to make better investment decision. I started a few years ago and it has helped me immensely.

 This has helped my returns a lot as it has, objectively, confirmed my mistake of not letting winners run.

 You make hundreds of decisions every day, some more important than others.
-If the quality of your important decision can be improved, even only slightly, it can make a huge difference in your life.
+If the quality of your big decision can be improved, even only slightly, it will make a huge difference in your life.

 This is of course also true of your investment decisions.